 Pan con Aguacate (Avocado-Topped Bread), a Dominican snack that is simple and filling, and well ahead of the avocado toast craze of these days.

 Pan con aguacate can be a very humble snack, often enjoyed by people from the poorest sectors of society.
-I mentioned in a previous article that the avocado, an exotic delicacy sold at fancy prices in other parts of the world is a very inexpensive food in season in the Dominican Republic.
+I mentioned in a previous entry that avocado --an exotic delicacy sold at fancy prices in other parts of the world-- is a very inexpensive food in season in the Dominican Republic.
 Many people have access to an avocado tree and don’t have to pay a chele.
-I have been told that health workers in very poor communities observe that children’s nutritional levels show a marked improvement when protein-rich foods that are freely available, such as avocados, are in season.
+I have been told that health workers in very poor communities observe that children’s nutritional levels show a marked improvement when foods that are freely available, such as avocados, are in season.

 Whether you are rich or poor or something in between, pan con aguacate is one of the easiest snacks you can rustle up when there is not much else available, or you are too tired or uninspired to make a meal.
 The avocado’s nutritional qualities combined with the bread mean that few people remain unsatisfied after indulging, so to speak.

 Despite this, pan con aguacate is looked down on by some people.
 This could be due to its humble associations but I also suspect this happens because there is simply no dignified way to eat it.
 The avocado will always squelch out of the sides of the sandwich and adheres itself to your paws and chin.

 There are varying schools of thought: some mash the avocado onto the bread with a fork, others leave the chunks intact and just squeeze it all together.
 Many people may find avocado and bread a little bland on their own so how about adding some salt, or a squeeze of lemon?
 A dash of chili sauce even?
 Some onions, if you have no plans for the rest of the evening?

 That’s the beauty of it.
 Every person has his or her own particular version.
 There are probably as many "recipes" for pan con aguacate as there are Dominicans!